Akyya-Mayberry/bae-weather/README.md

     - Holds app configuration data such as api base url, keys used in user defaults and default weathercaster data

 ##### Design Patterns
 - MVVM: Based on the project structure above, MVVM is the design pattern implemented.
-A lot of typical UIViewController work in MVC such as managing weather models and weathercaster objects and state has been moved to view models.
-Interacting with the network service is also extracted away from the UIViewControllers and handled in view models.
-Since I hadn't coded very many projects in MVVM, it took some getting use to.
-It did leave my view controllers slimmer, but then I had so many extensions for delgation methods that some of my view controller files still have lots of code.
-I've seen some datasource get extracted out of the view controller and that's definetly a convention I want to try out.
+Services handle working with API clients, local data storage and location manager.
+Only view models interact with the services to manipulate the data objects and pass information to and from the view controllers.
+The view controllers manages the views.
+The view controllers are slimmer, but there is still room for refactoring especially around moving extensions.

 ##### Data Persistence and State
 - UserDefaults: Most data that is being stored is the app is stored in user defaults.
-Giving the simplicity of data that needed to be peristed (ex. just settings and no user account management), user defaults was the peristence store of choice.
-Realm was considered because of how easy it is to model updates throughout the app, but it was not needed.
+Giving the simplicity of data that needed to be peristed and that the data is local (ex. just settings and no user account management), user defaults was the peristence store of choice.
+As more features are developed (custom images), other forms of persistence will be utilized that best meets the needs.

 - NSNotification: For this app thus far, there was one property that I needed to be "global", the model's name.
 The state of this property needed to be known in the Weather view, because the models name is displayed.
 First attempt at this was done using delegation, and second attempt using key value observation.
 But with using delegation and kvo updates were not provided in the weather view if it wasn't the current displayed view.
 Realm would of been greate for passing updates to the weather view, but NSNotification was far easier to implement and did the job well.

-- Delegatation: Delegation was used throughout the app and was the choice for handling asynchronous network calls.
-Due to the ease of using delegation, it was often the first sought after solution for event management.
+- Delegatation: Delegation was used throughout the app and was the choice for handling asynchronous network calls, and updates between view model and view controllers.

-##### iOS Controls
-- Slider: Though the backend not fully implented, the UI uses a slider to allow selection of a weather hour within a restricted range

-- CollectionView: Use in SettingsViewController to manage the previewing of model image Sets.
-Currently only one set of images exist (1 per for categories of weather).
-As features roll out, there can be multiple image sets user defined and application default.

-- Custom UIViews: Used for reusble custom components such as model image thumbnails and previews

-- StackViews: Used in combination with autolayout for laying out interface

-- Switches: Used to manage toggling of default settings of app

-##### Upcoming
-1. Refactor datasource and delegation code, extract it out of view controllers
-2. Use users current location, by implementing location manager
-3. Make interface better (fonts, colors, animations etc)
-4. Implement persisting user photo uploads and multiple image sets
-5. Seek out any free options for hourly weather updates to fully implement hour-based weather update
-6. Handle network errors on backend and in UI.